alexdevero/alex-devero-blog/blog-archives/archive-18/18-03-19--getting-started-with-ruby-the-easy-way-pt10.md

 test_proc
 ```

-## Epilogue: Getting started with Ruby – The Easy Way Pt10
+## Epilogue: Getting Started With Ruby the Easy Way Pt10

 Congratulations!
 You've just finished another part of Getting started with Ruby series.
 Let's do a quick recap, today you've learned about public, private and protected access modifiers.
 Next, you've learned how to define your own custom `to_s` method.
 After that, you've learned about modules and mixins and how and when to use them.